Free Patterns Copyright Statement: Non-Commercial, Share-Alike

-It is my pleasure to share these patterns with the craft community.
+It is my pleasure to share this pattern with the craft community.
 If you make one of these items, I would love to see a picture of it.
 This free pattern is not in the public domain.
-You may not use this pattern for commercial purposes.
-You may not receive compensation or charge a fee for this pattern or sell items made from this pattern.
-You may donate items you make from this pattern to charity.
-You may use items you make from these patterns for charity fundraisers, only if 100% of the money raised from the sale is donated to the charity.

 Knitting, Project #102 Download the full pattern (free):